Why is Nutrition Important to Recovery? With Dr. Anna Flores

 Sobriety Makes You Pretty – It’s Better than Botox!

-I work for Sanford Behavioral Health in Greater Grand Rapids.
-Michigan, my job gives me a bird’s eye overview of our patients in recovery.
+Updated 1/2/25 I work forย Sanford Behavioral Health in Greater Grand Rapids, Michigan, which gives me a bird’ s-eye view of our patients in recovery.
 Everyone knows that addictive substance use can wreak havoc on our physical health.
 However, I’d like to address what it does to our physical appearance as well.
-I don’t see […]
+Since I don’t see […]

 We have had a gloomy start to the year in Michigan.
 The sun shined for five minutes in the first eight days of January 2023.
 Since then, it has been all grey skies and puddles threatening to turn to black ice.
 So why, you ask, is this woman writing an article about the health […]